 - We arranged our private guided, full-day tour through our hotel in Yangshuo.
 The tour was 700 RMB (£80) per person, and included private transfer to the village and back from the hotel, entry ticket to the scenic area, local guide and lunch.
 I have seen some website that say Yangshuo is too far for a day trip to Longshen, but we did not find this to be the case at all.
 It was an early start, but we were back at the hotel by 5 p.m.

 - Public transport is not the easiest option for getting here.
 There are no direct buses from Guilin (the nearest large town) to Longji.
 You will need to take the express coach from Guilin to Longsheng County Town and then another bus from the town to the Longji terraces area.
 It takes about 3 hours.
-Alternatively, there are buses from Guilin to Heping, a village before Longsheng, and then take a tourist bus to Ping’an or Dazhai.
+Alternatively, there are buses from Guilin to Heping, a village before Longsheng, and then you can take a tourist bus to Ping’an or Dazhai.

 Which village to visit?